 Autoimmune disease – Hashimoto’s thyroiditis is the most common cause of hypothyroidism.
 It is an autoimmune disorder in which your immune system produces antibodies that attack the thyroid gland.
 These antibodies affect the ability of the thyroid gland to produce hormones.

 Over-response to treatment for hyperthyroidism – Hyperthyroidism is a condition in which the thyroid gland overproduces the thyroid hormones.
 Hyperthyroidism is often treated with radioactive iodine or by administering anti-thyroid medications.
-However, sometimes while trying to reduce the overproduction of hormones, the treatment may end up lowering thyroid hormone production more than required, resulting in permanent hypothyroidism.
+However, while trying to reduce the overproduction of hormones, the treatment may sometimes end up lowering thyroid hormone production more than required, resulting in permanent hypothyroidism.

 Thyroid surgery – Removing a portion of the thyroid gland or complete removal of the thyroid gland can have an adverse impact on hormone production, leading to hypothyroidism.